CiscoCloud/haproxy-consul/README.md

 # haproxy-consul

+### Udacity Note
+*This image includes haproxy built with debug symbols and SLZ instead of zlib*

-Dynamic haproxy configuration using consul packed into a Docker container that weighs 18MB.
+Dynamic haproxy configuration using consul packed into a Docker container that weighs 28MB.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc/generate-toc again -->
 **Table of Contents**